The lodges are luxurious, the atmosphere is tranquil. What is there to do?

 Hiking and Waterfalls

 There are numerous self-guided trails within the reserve.
 Please consult the maps provided in the lodges.
 Some of the trails are steep but all can be attempted by a moderately fit person.
+Prefer a guided hike?
+We have access to Howick’s best tourist guides and can put together a guided hike for you with a little bit of advance notice.
+Choose between birding, tree identification, frogging or general hikes.
+Cost is R500 for 3 hours.

 The Karkloof area has numerous waterfalls.
 Some of the more spectacular falls are mentioned below: